Position: Gift Officer

 Visas: GiveWell sponsors work visas, though it may not be able to provide sponsorship in all cases.

-GiveWell's goal is to identify the giving opportunities which can most cost-effectively improve the lives of the global poor.
+GiveWell's goal is to identify the giving opportunities which can most cost-effectively improve health and human wellbeing around the world.

 As Gift Officer, you will have a direct impact on the amount of funds GiveWell can direct to people living in extreme poverty.
 This is a great opportunity to join a high-impact nonprofit and make a real difference with your career.